benjamin-bader/hyperjs/README.md

 Build Instructions
 ==============================

-Hyper.js uses the Google Closure compiler for extra awesomeness.
+Hyper.js is built using good old make and uses the Google Closure compiler for extra awesomeness.
-Tests are run using Jasmine, currently via the jasmine-headless-webkit runner; consequently, hacking requires Ruby (2.0.0 or greater) and make.
+Tests are run using Jasmine, currently via the jasmine-headless-webkit runner; consequently, hacking requires Ruby (2.0.0 or greater).
 RVM is helpful, though not required; hyper.js provides its own .rvmrc and named gemset.

 ```